The Set, the Crew, and Some Cast Members

 Did the world really need Blade Runner?
 Was he really among the kinds that it took?

 There were dozens more where these misfits came from.
-Technically, you were supposed to be a member to get in, and none of them were, but most rules were honoured only in the breach at Domus.
+Technically, you were supposed to be a member to get in, which none of them were, but most rules were honoured only in the breach at Domus.
 We were open after hours, and like I said, after midnight this drew them in like flies from all the places that were obeying the closing time laws downtown.
 Probably, we should have kept them all out.
 There were nights when the mix got pretty volatile, and stoking the late-nighters with cheap booze wasn’t doing anything to calm anybody down; but we stoked anyway, until we sometimes found ourselves presiding over the local equivalent of Mos Eisley – like Obi Wan said, a hive of scum and villainy.